-A lot of students plan on going into the MCAT ready to void it, some think about voiding it during the test.
-We discuss when you should actually void the MCAT.
+A lot of students plan on going into the MCAT ready to void it.
+Some think about voiding it during the test.
+Today we discuss when you should actually void the MCAT.

-This podcast is a collaboration with Next Step Test Prep to make sure you have the information you need to succeed on your MCAT test day.
+This podcast is a collaboration with Blueprint MCAT (formerly Next Step Test Prep) to make sure you have the information you need to succeed on your MCAT test day.

 [01:44] What Is Voiding?

-When you take the MCAT, sit in the testing center, and you void it, that test doesn’t get recorded.
-It still counts as a take for how many MCAT tests you can take in a year or in a lifetime.
-The different sections are for the AAMC.
+When you take the MCAT and you void it, that test doesn’t get recorded.
+It still counts as a “take” for how many MCAT tests you can take in a year or in a lifetime.
 But it doesn’t get recorded.

 [02:57] Using the Actual MCAT as a Practice Test

-However, there is now a window for rescheduling in the test which has a cutoff date.
-I had a student who wanted to reschedule and she missed the window to reschedule.
+However, there is now a window for rescheduling the test which has a cutoff date.
+I had a student who wanted to reschedule, and she missed the window to reschedule.
 So she had to either take the test or not show up.
-So she was in a situation where I said go take it, but void it because she was not ready to take it.
+So she was in a situation where I said, “Go take it, but void it because you’re not ready to take it.”

-Go back and listen to Episode 40 where we talked about the last minute tips for the MCAT including those last three weeks or so before your test date.
-This will help you have a feeling on where you should be.
+Go back and listen to Episode 40 where we talked about the last minute tips for the MCAT, including those last three weeks or so before your test date.
+This will help you have a feeling about where you should be.

 [05:08] Considering Voiding in the Middle of Test Day

-I think this would happen mostly to students who don’t take a full length practice test under real practice conditions.
+I think the above scenario would happen mostly to students who don’t take full-length practice tests under real test conditions.
 They take the different sections and they do well in them.
 But the first time they actually sit down for seven and a half hours is the real test day.
 That just destroys them.

-Did you actually take them under real test-like conditions?
+Did you actually take your MCAT practice tests under real test-like conditions?
 Did you sit your butt in the seat for seven hours?
-So if you’re in the middle of a full test day and realize you needed to do this a bunch for practice and you haven’t then it’s time to void and retake.
+If you’re in the middle of your test day and you realize you needed to do that a bunch for practice and you haven’t, then it’s time to void and retake.

 [11:30] Final Thoughts

 Don’t go into the test wanting to void.
-When you’re in the middle of the test, if you’re asking yourself should you void, it’s probably not the best idea to void.
-But if you’re asking why you’re actually there and you’re nowhere near prepared then go ahead and hit that void in the end.
+When you’re in the middle of the test, if you’re asking yourself whether you should void, it’s probably not the best idea to void.
+But if you’re asking why you’re actually there because you’re nowhere near prepared, then go ahead and hit that void in the end.